This post may contain affiliate links, view our disclaimer for details.

 This sparkling lavender gin cocktail, or lavender Tom Collins, is made with a unique homemade lavender simple syrup and freshly juiced lemons for a refreshing Spring or Summer happy hour drink!
 This craft cocktail has a balanced lemony flavor and subtle floral notes with hints of vanilla.

-Why Youโll Love This Lavender Gin Cocktail
+Why You’ll Love This Lavender Gin Cocktail

-- Easy Homemade Lemon Lavender Simple Syrup: an easy DIY lavender simple syrup recipe creates a delicate lavender and floral flavor for this classic gin cocktail.
+- Easy Homemade Lemon Lavender Simple Syrup: An easy DIY lavender simple syrup recipe creates a delicate lavender and floral flavor for this classic gin cocktail.

-- Refreshing for Winter Blues or Warmer Weather: this craft cocktail uses a mixture of lemon club soda and sparkling lemonade for a refreshing take on a lavender Tom Collins.
+- Refreshing for Winter Blues or Warmer Weather: This craft cocktail uses a mixture of lemon club soda and sparkling lemonade for a refreshing take on a lavender Tom Collins.

-- Easy and Ready in 15 Minutes (Including the Syrup!): the homemade simple syrup only takes 5-10 minutes to make.
+- Easy and Ready in 15 Minutes (Including the Syrup!): The homemade simple syrup only takes 5-10 minutes to make.

 This cocktail recipe is incredibly easy and only takes a few simple ingredients to make.
 The only ingredient you may need to order online is this dried lavender.
 You should also be able to find it at specialty grocery stores.
 I was able to find mine at World Market.